 You can see our research update here.

-ACCR, together with 100 plus shareholders from Market Forces, Ethinvest and Tas Ethical, have lodged resolutions to be debated at the ANZ AGM on 17 December 2015.
+ACCR, together with 100 plus shareholders from Market Forces, Ethinvest and Tas Ethical, lodged resolutions to be debated at the ANZ AGM on 17 December 2015.

 - make it easier for shareholders to move resolutions